Bispectrum-window convolution via Hankel transform: Conclusions

 The results of this preliminary comparison might quantitatively change in more realistic setups.
 For instance, the effect of the window will be more evident for higher multipoles in redshift-space and for models with a specific signal in squeezed configuration such as local primordial non-Gaussianity or relativistic effects \cite{UmehEtal2017, KaragiannisEtal2018, ClarksonEtal2019, DeWeerdEtal2020, MaartensEtal2020, Barreira2020, MoradinezhadDizgahEtal2021, EnriquezHidalgoValenzuela2021A, MaartensEtal2021, Barreira2022}.
 Also, while the overall window effect should decrease at small scales ($k\gtrsim 0.1\kMpc$), the 1D approximation is expected to fail when loop corrections become important: in this respect, again, squeezed configuration might require particular attention.
 Finally, the 1D approximation does not take into account the coupling of different bispectrum multipoles induced by window function effects.

 We will explore in future work more realistic scenarios.
-Here, we limit ourselves to observe that the implementation of the multiplication by the window matrix introduced here does not significantly changes the run-time for a typical Markov chain and could therefore provide a safer, more robust approach to the bispectrum convolution for the bispectrum multipole estimator of \cite{Scoccimarro2015}.
+Here, we limit ourselves to observe that the implementation of the multiplication by the window matrix introduced here does not significantly changes the run-time for a typical Markov chain and could therefore provide a safe and robust approach to the bispectrum convolution for the bispectrum multipole estimator of \cite{Scoccimarro2015}.

 \acknowledgments